vsdip/rvmyth_avsdpll_interface/README.md

 ### Problem Statement

 The rvmyth is a digital block whereas the pll is an ananlog block.
 To achieve the integration firstly we need to generate a verilog block for the PLL and take the output of the PLL and give it as an input to the rvmyth.
+This will create the interface then the PNR flow must be implemented.

 <img src = "https://github.com/vsdip/rvmyth_avsdpll_interface/blob/main/pics/1.png" width = 700>